 Friday, August 26, 2016

-While researching ceramics of the Edo Bakumatsu period (roughly 1853-1867) I noticed a blue color combination (medium gray/blue with a darker, but not cobalt blue, often with whitish outlines/highlights) that I will call "Bakumatsu Blue".
-I do not suggest that all ceramics used this blue combo during the period, but it was widespread.
-I do not seem to see it used during any other period in the same way.
+While researching ceramics of the Edo Bakumatsu period (roughly 1853-1867) I noticed a blue color combination (medium gray/blue with a darker, but not cobalt blue, often with (墨弾) Sumihajiki, a resist method used to on ceramics to leave white areas when painted or glazed.
+I will call this "Bakumatsu Blue".
+Not all ceramics made during the Bakumatsu period used this blue combo, but it was widespread.
+Similar combinations were used much earlier in the Edo period with slight variations.

 Tuesday, August 23, 2016

 This is certainly a work in progress.
 I will continue to add as I find examples.